New Ulm, Minnesota

-New Ulm is the episcopal see of the Roman Catholic Diocese of New Ulm.
-The Dakota called New Ulm the "Village on the Cottonwood" or Wakzupata.
+New Ulm is the episcopal see of the Roman Catholic Diocese of New Ulm and home to the Handmaids of the Heart of Jesus.
+The Dakota called New Ulm the "Village on the Cottonwood" or Wachupata.

-U.S. Highway 14 and Minnesota State Highways 15 and 68 are three of the main routes in the city.

 History

 Settlement

-The city was founded in 1854 by the German Land Company of Chicago.
-The city was named after the city of Neu-Ulm in the state of Bavaria in southern Germany.
-Ulm and Neu-Ulm are twin cities, with Ulm being situated on the Baden-Württemberg side of the Danube River and Neu-Ulm on the Bavarian side.
-In part due to the American city's German heritage, it became a center for brewing in the Upper Midwest.
+New Ulm was founded in 1854 by the German Land Company of Chicago.
+It was named after the city of Ulm in the state of Baden-Württemberg in southern Germany.
+Ulm and Neu-Ulm (which may have inspired the name) are twin cities, with Ulm on the Baden-Württemberg side of the Danube River and Neu-Ulm on the Bavarian side.
+In part due to the Minnesota city's German heritage, it became a center for brewing in the Upper Midwest.
 It is home to the August Schell Brewing Company.
-The Sioux called it Wakzupata which roughly means the "village on the cottonwood".
+The Sioux called it Wakzupata, which roughly means "village on the cottonwood".

-In 1856, the Settlement Association of the Socialist Turner Society ("Turners") helped to secure the future of New Ulm.
-The Turners (German for "gymnasts") originated in Germany in the first half of the nineteenth century, whose motto was "Sound Mind, Sound Body".
+In 1856, the Settlement Association of the Socialist Turner Society ("Turners") helped secure New Ulm's future.
+The Turners (German for "gymnasts") originated in Germany in the first half of the 19th century.
+Their motto was "Sound Mind, Sound Body".
 Their clubs combined gymnastics with lectures and debates about the issues of the day.
-Following the failed Revolutions of 1848, numerous Germans emigrated to the United States.
-In their new land, Turners formed associations (Vereins) throughout the eastern, midwestern, and western states.
-This was the largest secular German-American organization in the country in the nineteenth century.
+After the failed Revolutions of 1848, many Germans emigrated to the United States.
+Turners formed associations (Vereins) throughout the eastern, midwestern, and western states.
+They were the largest secular German-American organization in the country in the 19th century.

-Following a series of attacks by nativist mobs in major cities such as Chicago, Cincinnati, and Louisville, a national convention of Turners authorized the formation of a colony on the frontier.
-Intending to develop a community that expressed Turner ideals, the Settlement Association joined the Chicago Germans who had struggled here due to a lack of capital.
+After a series of attacks by nativist mobs in major cities such as Chicago, Cincinnati, and Louisville, a national convention of Turners authorized the formation of a colony on the frontier.
+Intending to develop a community that expressed Turner ideals, the Settlement Association joined the Chicago Germans, who had struggled due to lack of capital.
 The Turners supplied that, as well as hundreds of colonists from the east who arrived in 1856.